arthurbicego/arthurbicego/README.md

 I decided to switch my career from Finance to IT because I imagined it would be really cool to work with programming.
 And I was right!

-Now, I'm a grateful fullstack software engineer.
+Now, I'm a grateful full-stack software engineer.

 ## Skills and Experience